cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    1. Remove the broken symbolic link that's broken from `public_html` using the `rm` command.
    2. Run the `ln -s` command again using the full **absolute path** to your `doc` directory as the first argument.
+   3. Verify that the new symbolic link is not red/flashing by running `ls -l ~/public_html` again.
+   4. Visit API documentation website  in your browser.
-   3. If these steps don't fix the problem, share a screenshot of the output of `ls -l ~/public_html` along with the command you used to generate the symbolic link on Piazza, and an instructor or TA will help you diagnose the problem.
+   5. If these steps don't fix the problem, share a screenshot of the output of `ls -l ~/public_html` along with the command you used to generate the symbolic link on Piazza, and an instructor or TA will help you diagnose the problem.